 - 4. The carrier will refuse to carry as checked baggage any bag that the carrier has discovered to contain any unacceptable item mentioned in (G) above and when the passenger fails to provide the carrier with prior notice that they wish to carry such an item in their baggage. - 5.
-The carrier will refuse to carry as checked baggage any bag for which the passenger makes an excess value declaration under to the Montreal Convention. - 6.
-Unless advance arrangements have been made with the carrier, the carrier may carry on later flights baggage which is in excess of the free baggage allowance. - 7.
-The carrier will refuse to carry checked baggage if it determines that the baggage has not been properly and securely packed in suitable suitcases or containers.

-Right of Search
+Unless advance arrangements have been made with the carrier, the carrier may carry on later flights baggage which is in excess of the free baggage allowance. - 6.
+The carrier will refuse to carry checked baggage if it determines that the baggage has not been properly and securely packed in suitable suitcases or containers. - I. Right of Search - 1.
 The carrier may request the passenger to permit a search to be conducted of their person and baggage.
 The carrier may search baggage in the passenger's absence.
 The purpose of any search is to ensure aircraft and passenger safety, security and to determine whether the passenger is in possession of, or the baggage contains, items mentioned in (G) above or any arms or ammunition which have not been presented to the carrier.
 If the passenger refuses to comply with the request for search, the carrier may refuse to carry the passenger and/or their baggage.